 Supportive measures will be implemented at the discretion of the College.
+All reporting students will receive information regarding supportive measures in writing and the College will make requested accommodations if they are reasonably available, regardless of whether the person wishes to report to law enforcement.
 Potential remedies, which may be applied include:

-- Access to counseling services and assistance in setting up an initial appointment, both on and off campus; - o Imposition of campus "No Contact Letter;" - Rescheduling of exams and assignments (in conjunction with appropriate faculty and deans as necessary); - Providing alternative course completion options (with the agreement of the appropriate faculty); - Change in class schedule, including the ability to take an "incomplete," drop a course without penalty or transfer sections (with the agreement of the appropriate faculty); - Change in work schedule or job assignment; - Change in on-campus housing;

-- Arranging to dissolve a housing contract and pro-rating a refund in accordance with campus housing policies; - Assistance from College support staff in completing housing relocation; - Limiting an individual or organization's access to certain College facilities or activities pending resolution of the matter; - Voluntary leave of absence; - Providing an escort to ensure safe movement between classes and activities; - Providing medical services; - Providing academic support services, such as tutoring; - Interim suspension or College-imposed leave; - Any other remedy that can be tailored to the involved individuals to reasonably achieve the goals of this Policy.
+- Access to counseling services and assistance in setting up an initial appointment, both on and off campus; - Imposition of campus "No Contact Letter;" - Rescheduling of exams and assignments (in conjunction with appropriate faculty and deans as necessary); - Providing alternative course completion options (with the agreement of the appropriate faculty); - Change in class schedule, including the ability to take an "incomplete," drop a course without penalty or transfer sections (with the agreement of the appropriate faculty); - Change in work schedule or job assignment; - Change in on-campus housing; - Arranging to dissolve a housing contract and pro-rating a refund in accordance with campus housing policies; - Assistance from College support staff in completing housing relocation; - Limiting an individual or organization's access to certain College facilities or activities pending resolution of the matter; - Voluntary leave of absence; - o Providing an escort to ensure safe movement between classes and activities; - Providing medical services; - Providing academic support services, such as tutoring; - Interim suspension or College-imposed leave; - Visa and immigration assistance; - Any other remedy that can be tailored to the involved individuals to reasonably achieve the goals of the Policy.